tjvantoll/articles/blues/outboard-dfu-release/article.md

 ![](requested-version.png)

-The next time your Notecard performs a sync, it’ll detect a new host binary is available and will being downloading it (without interfering with its normal operations).
+The next time your Notecard performs a sync, it’ll detect a new host binary is available and will begin downloading it (without interfering with its normal operations).
 You can view the progress of the download in Notehub.

 ![](downloading.png)